Seddryck/Didot/docs/_docs/specify-engine-parser.md

 ### Direct specification of data parser

 - `-r, --parser`: Defines the parser to use when the source data is provided through the console.
-Accepted values are `yaml`, `json`, `xml`, `FrontMatter` or `FrontMatterMarkdown`.
+Accepted values are `yaml`, `json`, `xml`, `url`, `FrontMatter` or `FrontMatterMarkdown`.
 This option is required only when the `--source` argument is omitted or if the extension of the source file is not recognized to determine the parser.
 For [multiple sources](../multiple-sources), this option applies to all files, regardless of their extensions or any pre-assigned engine associations.

 ```bash
 didot -t template.hbs -s data.txt -r json -o output.txt